sxyu/svox2/README.md

 This should launch a server at localhost:8889

+You may need to tune the TV.
+For forward-facing scenes, often making the TV weights 10x higher is helpful (`configs/llff_hitv.json`).
+For the real lego scene I used the config `configs/custom.json`.

-## Random tip: how to make pip install faster
+## Random tip: how to make pip install faster for native extensions

 You may notice that this CUDA extension takes forever to install.
 A suggestion is using ninja.
 On Ubuntu,